masonschick/masonschick.github.io/index.md

 ## Hobbies

 I am like hockey and am a fan of the New Jersey Devils.
-I no longer play hockey, but I like to run and recently did my first half marathon in Brookly.
-I am also interested in music, and I play the Guitar and Piano.
-I also look to cook, and I specialize in breakfast burritos.
+I no longer play hockey, but I like to run and recently did my first half marathon in Brooklyn.
+I am also interested in music.
+I play the Guitar and Piano.
+I also like to cook, and I specialize in breakfast burritos.

 ---
 <p style="font-size:11px">Page template forked from <a href="https://github.com/evanca/quick-portfolio">evanca</a></p>